 Blood sugar levels can be affected by stress, illness, surgery, exercise, alcohol use, or skipping meals.
 Ask your doctor before changing your dose or medication schedule.

-Glumetza is only part of a complete treatment program that may also include diet, exercise, weight control, and special medical care.
+Glumetza is only part of a complete treatment program that may also include diet, exercise, weight control, regular blood sugar testing, and special medical care.
 Follow your doctor's instructions very closely.

 Your doctor may have you take extra vitamin B12 while you are taking Glumetza.
 Take only the amount of vitamin B12 that your doctor has prescribed.